Web App / Gaming Platform

 Curated Game Library with Smart Filtering

-14 categories, multi-select filters, and a persistent search surface eliminate the discovery gap — users reach a relevant game in under 12 seconds.
+14 category filters, multi-select enabled, persistent search surface — any combination gets users to a relevant game in under 12 seconds regardless of library size.

 Animated Preview Cards on Hover